 Pursuant to the California Child Abuse and Neglect Reporting Act (CANRA), all employees who know of or have reason to suspect child abuse or neglect involving alleged victims under age 18 shall promptly inform local law enforcement or the county welfare department.

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

 Environment: Work is performed primarily in a standard office setting with frequent interruptions and distractions; extended periods of time viewing computer monitor; interactions with other individuals.
 Due to the nature of the work environment, there is regular exposure to fumes, dust and noise.

 Physical: Primary functions require sufficient physical ability and mobility to work in an office and multi building setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 20 pounds); to operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
+Regular and consistent attendance are required for most positions.
 Must be able to travel between campuses.

 The above statements are intended to describe the general nature and level of work performed by the employee assigned to this job; they do not purport to describe all functions.
 Employees may be assigned other duties, and the essential functions may be changed from time to time as necessary.